tf2017/toxofone/README.md

-# Toxofone
+## Toxofone

-Toxofone is a simple audio/video TOX-client based on win32 native libtox.dll (see [https://github.com/tf2017/libtox-vs2015](https://github.com/tf2017/libtox-vs2015))
+Toxofone is a simple audio/video TOX-client based on win32 native libtox.dll (see [libtox-vs2015](https://github.com/tf2017/libtox-vs2015))

-Source code is partially based on some components of full-featured .net client Toxy (see [https://github.com/Impyy/Toxy](https://github.com/Impyy/Toxy)).
+Source code is partially based on some components of full-featured .net client Toxy (see [Toxy](https://github.com/Impyy/Toxy)).

-Also Toxofone uses SharpTox ([https://github.com/Impyy/SharpTox](https://github.com/Impyy/SharpTox)) as managed wrapper over libtox.dll.
-In addition, the following libraries are used: NAudio ([https://github.com/naudio/NAudio](https://github.com/naudio/NAudio)), AForge.NET ([https://github.com/andrewkirillov/AForge.NET](https://github.com/andrewkirillov/AForge.NET)), Svg ([http://svg.codeplex.com/](http://svg.codeplex.com/)).
+Also Toxofone uses [SharpTox](https://github.com/Impyy/SharpTox) as managed wrapper over libtox.dll.
+In addition, the following libraries are used: [NAudio](https://github.com/naudio/NAudio), [AForge.NET](https://github.com/andrewkirillov/AForge.NET), [Svg](http://svg.codeplex.com/).

 Application design is made as simple as possible.
 The number of entries in the phone book is limited to 10.

-# Portable application
+## Portable application

 Toxofone is portable application which can be run on any Windows 7/8/10 32/64 bits OS with .NET 4.5 or 4.6 installed.
 No need to install Toxofone, just copy it into any directory and run.

-# Portrait/landscape screen orientation
+## Portrait/landscape screen orientation

 To change screen orientation manually, use key combination Ctrl+Right, Ctrl+Down, Ctrl+Left which turns application screen into LandscapeLeft, Portrait or LandscapeRight state.
 May be useful on notebooks with screen of small height.

-# Toxofone parameters
+## Toxofone parameters

 config.ini file contains Toxofone parameters.
 Some of these parameters must be edited manually before starting Toxofone.